DavidCEllis/SplitGuides/readme.md

   * If a split separator is given, newlines are left as in the input to the markdown/html processors.

+If you edited your notes while the program was running, you can reload the notes in the context menu "Reload Notes File".

 ### If the notes are not advancing ###

-If the text at the bottom says "Trying to connect to Livesplit." make sure that the TCP server is running.
+If the text at the bottom says "Trying to connect to Livesplit." make sure that the selected server in the settings is running.

 If that doesn't work, check in the Splitguides settings (from the right click menu)
 * "Livesplit Server Hostname" should be `localhost`